New R&D Partnership to Bring Award-Winning T6P Biostimulant to UK Market

 SugaROx raises £850k from Regenerate Ventures and UK Innovation & Science Seed Fund

-SugaROx, 22 February 2023
+Bianca Forte, 22 February 2023

 SugaROx has raised £850k from Regenerate Ventures (RV) and the UK Innovation & Science Seed Fund (UKI2S) to allow investment in the scale up and registration of a cutting-edge biostimulant platform originally developed by Rothamsted Research and Oxford University.
 RV and UKI2S have been the stimulus in SugaROx raising £1.4M in its Seed Round.